 Today cotton is grown throughout the world, and we depend on farm machinery rather than people to provide the labor for this crop.
 Although the United States and many other countries continue to grow cotton, China is now the number one producer of this crop.

-Cotton is popular among spinners, knitters and crocheters for its lightness and breathability.
+Cotton is popular among spinners, knitters and crocheters for its lightness, drape, and breathability.
 It is a favorite warm weather fiber.
 It is also popular to blend cotton with other fibers, such as wool, to produce uniquely textured yarn that shares qualities of both fibers.
 Here at Northwest Yarns, we have cotton yarns for knitting, crocheting and weaving, cones of weaving cotton for looms, and cotton sliver in a variety of cultivars for all the spinners out there.
 To see all the cotton we have available, please stop by the store or browse our online catalog!